azheng24/2018-FTC-5159/README.md

 # ftc5159-18

 FTC team 5159 in season 2018-2019 includes eight 7th graders in Punahou School in Hawaii.
-As a rookie team, we managed to be #3 in the state championship tournation.
+As a rookie team, we managed to be #3 in the state championship tournament.

 Since it's the first time the team used java, the code could use lots of improvements.
 I am sure that we will be embarassed when we look at this code again next year.